gitsop01/eds-to-idevice/README.md

 Evolution Data Server as the Source of the synced contacts.
 One way sync only.

+Tested with iphone3 iphone4 and iphone7.

 This is a GTK3 command line utility - start in a terminal as ./eds-to-idevice Ensure your phone is plugged in or use the -uuid or -u (40 digit uuid command line argument).
 Use -help or -h from the command line for all commandline arguments.
 Contact transfer info is sent to the terminal as the program is run.

+This is a private project and is not supported or endorsed by Apple Inc

+Registered trademarks and names are the property of the owners